What is the working load limit for Lock-N-Lift tools?

 What is the welding procedure for Model 500B weld-in plates?

-See the Model 500B technical page for welding instructions.
-Weld-in plates are made of WCB steel in part for easy welding into road plates made of A36, A50 or A992 steel.
-Note – a certified welder in compliance with all local regulations should do all welding.
+The #500B weld-in plates are made from WCB steel for easy welding into road plates made of A36, A50, or A992 steel.

 What weld filler metal do you recommend when installing weld-in plates?